raisimTech/raisimLib/docs/sections/RaisimUnreal.rst

 RaisimUnreal uses ``ffmpeg`` to record your screen in Linux and Windows.
 You first have to install ffmpeg to use the screen recording feature.
 In Windows, make sure that the directory where the ffmpeg executable lives is added to your ``PATH`` environment variable.
-This is a standard mechanism that Windows find a necessary executable.
+This is a standard mechanism that Windows uses to find a necessary executable.

 The options in the menu panel are for ffmpeg.
-If you are new to ffmpeg, you should learn the options it offers before using this feature.
+If you are new to ffmpeg, you should learn the options it offers before modifying this feature.

 Materials
 ==================================